Defined Licence: Requirements and Conditions for Supervised Practice as the Most Responsible Physician

 Physicians holding a Defined licence may practise medicine while pursuing the necessary qualifications for a Full or Restricted licence.

-A physician practising on a Defined licence may do so as the most responsible physician (MRP) but must be subject to College-directed supervision and such other conditions and restrictions as determined by the Registrar or the Registration Committee.
+A physician practising on a Defined licence does so as the most responsible physician (MRP) but must be subject to College-directed supervision and such other conditions and restrictions as determined by the Registrar or the Registration Committee.

 Purpose